|Nutrition Facts (per serving)|

 1/2 tablespoon sesame oil

-- Optional: Salt to taste (optional as miso paste is salty)
+Salt, to taste, optional, as miso paste is salty

 For Pork and Lettuce Wraps:

-- 1 pound/400 grams pork (sukiyaki-cut or other medium thin sliced pork; or substitute with 6 to 8 pieces of thicker pork loins)
+1 pound (450 grams) pork, sukiyaki-cut, other medium thin sliced pork, or 6 to 8 pieces of thicker pork loins

-- 6 pieces of lettuce (green leafy, or Japanese "shungiku" crown daisy greens to wrap the pork with.)
+6 lettuce leaves, or Japanese shungiku crown daisy greens, for wrapping the pork

 Make the miso sauce marinade.
 In a small bowl, combine miso, sugar, honey, minced garlic, ginger, and sesame oil.
 Mix well.
 Add salt and pepper to taste (optional).
 If you'd like to add green onion (or "nira" garlic chives), chop finely, then add to the marinade and mix well.
 If you like, reserve some of the chopped green onion for garnish.

 If you are using thicker pork loin cuts instead of the medium thin (or sukiyaki cut) sliced pork, be sure to cut the thicker loins in half with a horizontal cut to make them slightly thinner.
 Generously brush each slice of pork with the miso sauce and then stack the slices one on top of the other in a deep dish or bowl to marinate.